Buying a new pair of rock climbing shoes can be an exciting, but daunting task, especially if it’s your first time.

 The shape of the heel is also worth taking note of, I’ve certainly tried shoes, that simply do not fit the shape of my feet.

-Poor fitting here can be a source of significant pain or just crappy performance in the shoe.
+Poor fitting here can be a source of significant pain or just crappy performance.

 The uppers are more than just a stylistic addition.
 They have a significant impact on the feel and performance of the shoe, as well as how it wears over time.